-Lauriston Castle is a historic mansion house in Edinburgh that’s open for guided tours and walks around landscaped gardens.
+Lauriston Castle and Gardens is a historic mansion house in Edinburgh that’s open for guided tours along with dog-friendly landscaped gardens that are open year-round.
 The castle is located 6 miles northwest of the city centre where it overlooks Silverknowes Beach and the Firth of Forth.

 The attraction is managed by Museums & Galleries Edinburgh who maintain the castle’s Edwardian decor which is unchanged from the time the last residents moved out 100 years ago.

 In addition to exploring the house on a guided tour, visitors can walk around the formal and Japanese gardens before enjoying home-baked goodies from the on-site café.

 |2 Cramond Road South,

 |The grounds are open to the public between 8 am-7.30 pm each day.
 Mimi’s Bakehouse is also open to the public from Monday-Sunday 9 am - 4 pm.

 |Free onsite parking